Apple MacBook Pro 16-inch (M5 Max) vs Lenovo Legion Pro 7i

 Cons

-- Limited to macOS ecosystem; no Windows gaming or software compatibility
+- macOS only—no Windows gaming or software compatibility

 Lenovo Legion Pro 7i